swimmingly/swimmingly.github.io/_pages/dark-retreat.md

 [^5]: See [*In Search of the Miraculous*](/f/search.pdf)\* by PD Ouspensky on Gurdjieff's teachings
 [^6]: _Atlas Shrugged_, in Galt's Speech
 [^7]: _The Continuum Concept_, Jean Liedloff, about parenting and natural, non-adversarial relationship
 [^8]: Walter Veith is an Adventist evangelist and former biology professor.
 He exposes most spiritual activity as Satanism, ie, the lie of works-based salvation.
-In his sing-song voice, he conveys the unified story arc of the Bible and the meaning of Christ's message of salvation by grace.
-(Hygiene's restful approach to healing translates this message into biological terms.)
-See his astonishing video series, ["Total Onslaught"](https://adtv.watch/series/total-onslaught).
+In his sing-song voice, he conveys the unified story arc of the Bible and Christ's message of salvation by grace.
+See his lecture series, ["Total Onslaught"](https://adtv.watch/series/total-onslaught).
+(Hygiene's restful approach to healing translates Christ's message into biological terms.)
 [^9]: George Kavassilas, philosopher and ET contactee, wrote [*Our Universal Journey*](https://www.ourjourneyhome.earth/market-place#section-1592035487385).
 George exposes _all_ spiritual activity, including Christianity, as part of an all-too-real, cosmic-scale [*God Control Matrix*](https://youtube.com/playlist?list=PLV75wDOASk_eAijH1idZyya3AE7RmwbG1).
 George has genuinely new and compelling ideas, from his cosmopolitics and exponential physics to his psychophysiology and ontology of the eternal individual.
 [^10]: Herbert Shelton, [*Science and Fine Art of Natural Hygiene*](/f/hygiene.pdf)\*, p103
 [^11]: _Raw Courage World_ a hard to find, fun-park ride of a book by the gonzo Fouad "Raw Courage" Dini.
 While reading it, many wonder if it is really happening.
 Yes, it is.
 [^12]: [*Political Ponerology*](/f/ponerology.pdf)\* by Andrei Lobaczewski, clinical psychologist.
 He studied psychopathy on a mass scale under the Nazis then the communists in Poland.
 He and his multi-generational team, working in secret, found its patterns, mechanisms, and simple preventatives.
 Here is an [excellent introductory interview](https://www.sott.net/article/159686-In-Memoriam-Andrzej-M-obaczewski)
 [^13]: ["Psychopaths Among Us"](http://www.hare.org/links/saturday.html), on the critical work of Robert Hare, psychologist and creator of the _Psychopathy Checklist_.
-[^14]: [*Malignant Self-Love: Narcissism Revisited*](https://narcissistic-abuse.com) by Sam Vaknin is _the_ book for narcissists (and their victims) who seek conscious aid in understanding and reforming their condition.
+[^14]: [*Malignant Self-Love: Narcissism Revisited*](https://narcissistic-abuse.com) by Sam Vaknin may be _the_ book for narcissists (and their victims) who seek aid in understanding and reforming their condition on a conscious level.